omarbelkady/ReactJS/Lifecycle_Methods/my-app/README.md

 ### The Updating Phase in a React Component Lifecycle
 - We say we have updated a component whenever you modify the component's state or property
 - There are five built-in methods that ReactJS calls when a component is updated
+- Data of the component(State & props) changes in response to user events e.g. clicking, typing, etc.
 1. The first hook React calls when updating the component is:
     - getDerivedStateFromProps()
+    - method is called again when a component is being re-rendered
 2. The second hook React calls is shouldComponentUpdate
     - shouldComponentUpdate()
+    - this method determines whether or not the component should be updated or not
+    - ...due to the fact I received new props
     - this hook is fired before rendering the new state or props
+    - The shouldComponentUpdate react lifecycle hook return type is a boolean.
+    - We can return a boolean val which specifies whether or not React should continue or not continue with the rendering
+3. The third method called in this process is:
+    - render(): re-render the HTML within the DOM
-3. The third hook React calls is componentWillUpdate
+4. The fourth hook React calls is componentWillUpdate
     - this hook fires immediately before rendering new props or state
-4. The fourth method called in this process is:
-    - render()
+    - use this to perform some calculation before re-rendering a component and after updating any state or props
 5. The fifth hook called:
     - getSnapshotBeforeUpdate()
+    - stores the previous state of the component so that React knows which parts of the DOM need to be updated
+    - VERY SPECIAL HOOK because it gives me access to the props and state before the component is updated
+    - Check the values of the component before the update HERE
+    - holds two params:
+        - first: Previous Property
+        - second: Previous State

 6. The sixth hook React calls:
     - componentDidUpdate()
+    - called just after re-rendering of the component and receives previous Props and previous State as arguments

 - The render is always called no matter what however the other methods remain optional

-2.
-- The shouldComponentUpdate react lifecycle hook return type is a boolean.
-- We can return a boolean val which specifies whether or not React should continue or not continue with the rendering

 #### The Update Component